jhannah-netlify/notes.jays.net/content/blog/health/health.md

 ### Sun Aug 31 (day 6)

-3am: I think those tablets indeed, my salvation.
+3am: I think those tablets are indeed, my salvation.
 Crazy to me that the first advice was to wait until day 10 when it's a miracle drug in my case?
 Slept a bunch yesterday, netti-potted, ibuprofen for pain, but generally feeling like we've whipped this problem and I'm well on my way back to normal.